hvianna/audioMotion.js/docs/users-manual.md

 ![config-general-settings](img/config-general-settings.png)

-**Background files listed (max)** controls the maximum number of media files that can be directly selected in the [Background](#background) setting.
+#### Background media source

-**Backgrounds folder location** selects the source for images and videos that can be used as [Background](#background) options, or disables external background media.
+Choose the source for [Background](#background) images and videos, or disable this feature.

-Only files found in the selected folder will be loaded - subfolders are ignored.<br>
+Only files in the selected folder will be loaded - subfolders are ignored.<br>
-Loading backgrounds from the local device requires support for the *File System Access API*, which is [currently only available on Chromium-based browsers](known-issues.md).
+Loading backgrounds from a local folder requires support for the *File System Access API*, which is [currently only available on Chromium-based browsers](known-issues.md).

+#### Background media max items

+Choose the maximum number of media files that can be directly selected in the [Background](#background) setting.

+If your backgrounds folder contains more files, the remaining ones will only be selectable via the *Random image* or *Random video* options.

+#### FFT size

-**FFT size** is the number of samples used for the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) performed by the analyzer.
+Number of samples used for the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) performed by the analyzer.

 Higher values provide greater detail in the frequency domain (especially for low frequencies), but less detail in the time domain (slower response to changes).
 The default value of **8192** usually provides the best cost/benefit ratio for both domains.

+#### FFT smoothing over time

-**FFT smoothing over time** is the averaging factor used to smooth FFT data between analysis frames.
+Averaging factor used to smooth FFT data between analysis frames.

 Lower values make the analyzer react faster to changes, and may look better with faster tempo songs and/or larger FFT sizes.
 Increase it if the analyzer animation looks too "jumpy".

+#### Fullscreen height (%)

-**Fullscreen height (%)** adjusts the height of the analyzer when in fullscreen.
-This can be used to provide a wider look to the analyzer.
+Height of the analyzer when in fullscreen.
+This can be used to provide a wider look to the fullscreen analyzer.

 You can also use the **Shift** + **Up** and **Down** arrows to adjust the analyzer height during fullscreen visualization.

+#### Maximum frame rate (FPS)

-**Maximum frame rate (FPS)** controls the maximum animation frame rate, in frames per second.
+Maximum desired animation frame rate, in frames per second.

-'Unlimited' will try to match your monitor's refresh rate, but may increase CPU usage.
+*'Unlimited'* will try to match your monitor's refresh rate, but may increase CPU usage.

+#### On-screen display font size

-**On-screen display font size** controls the font size used for information displayed on canvas.
+Base font size used for information displayed on canvas.

+#### PIP window aspect ratio

-**PIP window aspect ratio** selects the aspect ratio of the Picture-In-Picture window.
+Choose the aspect ratio of the Picture-In-Picture window.

 After entering PIP, the window can be resized and the selected aspect ratio will be preserved.

-**Auto-hide media panel on analyzer hover** automatically hides the media panel (file explorer and play queue) when you move the mouse cursor over the analyzer.
+#### Auto-hide media panel on analyzer hover

+Automatically hides the [Media Panel](#media-panel) when you move the mouse cursor over the analyzer area.

+Move the cursor to the bottom of the window, or click the [**Settings** button](#top-panel-buttons) to show the panel again.

+#### Remember last music folder

-**Remember last music folder** makes the file explorer open in the last previously used folder after starting audioMotion.
+Start the file explorer in the last previously used folder the next time you open audioMotion.

+#### Remember play queue contents

-**Remember play queue contents** automatically restores the contents of the play queue the next time you open audioMotion.
+Automatically restores the contents of the play queue the next time you open audioMotion.

-The **Reset to defaults** button will reset all settings above to their default values.

 ### Sensitivity presets